sindresorhus/beeper/readme.md

 ![](https://cloud.githubusercontent.com/assets/170270/5261236/f8471100-7a49-11e4-81af-96cd09a522d9.gif)

-Useful as an attention grabber e.g. when an error happens.
+Useful as an attention grabber.
+For example, when an error happens.

 ## Install